Federal Direct Student Loans - Fast Facts

 - The loan payments may be deferred while the student is enrolled.

-Parents can initiate the credit approval process after April 1 at studentloans.gov.
+Parents can initiate the credit approval process after April 1 at studentaid.gov.
 The parent should sign in using the parent FSA ID and click "Start PLUS Application Process."
 Once approved, the parent will be given the option to complete and e-sign the master promissory note (MPN).
+If the parent is denied, the student may borrow an additional $4,000 Federal Unsubsidized Student Loan for the year.

 The combination of subsidized and unsubsidized Federal Direct Loans can only exceed the limits shown below when a parent applies for a Parent Loan and is denied.
 In that case, a dependent student can borrow an additional unsubsidized loan in the amount of $4,000 per year for freshmen and sophomores and $5,000 per year for juniors and seniors.